Thus, while the legislature initially scheduled the final vote for tomorrow, it has since been postponed.

 Advocates noted this in the hearings and wanted the language changed from “may” to “shall” concerning the budget funding.

-Another big issue was cultivation caps, where the NJ Senate said there should be none while the Assembly limited them to 38.
+Another big issue was cultivation caps since the NJ Senate said there should be none.
+But the Assembly limited them to 37.

-There is universal agreement that the fundamental flaw of the New Jersey medical marijuana program has been a great lack of supply.
-The continuing hindrance of increasing supply will lead to the continuation of the outrageous prices for sub-par cannabis in New Jersey that makes all the other strides to progress look terrible, especially the growth of patients in the program.
+There is agreement that the fundamental flaw of the New Jersey medical weed program has been a lack of supply.
+The hindrance of increasing supply will lead to the continuation of the outrageous prices for sub-par weed in New Jersey.
+It makes all the other strides to progress look terrible, especially the growth of patients in the program.

 Assistant Commissioner Jeff Brown admitted as much at a virtual conference.

-The taxes on cannabis continue to be a sticking point between those who want to keep it low to ensure a viable market and those who want money for social programs and the budget in general.
+The taxes on weed continue to be a sticking point.
+It’s between those who want to keep it low to ensure a viable market.
+And those who want money for social programs and the budget in general.

 Many advocates called for eliminating caps to improve legal NJ cannabis in New Jersey in the Assembly Appropriations Committee hearing.